-In the Colorado court system, a wobbler is a Colorado drug offense that can get reduced (“wobble down”) from a level 4 drug felony to a level 1 drug misdemeanor if the defendant successfully completes probation or community corrections.
+In Colorado, a wobbler is a drug offense that can get reduced (wobble down) from a level 4 drug felony to a level 1 drug misdemeanor if the defendant successfully completes probation or community corrections.
 The purpose of wobblers is to rehabilitate rather than punish people convicted of minor drug possession or drug distribution crimes.

 In this article, our Denver criminal defense attorneys discuss: